Kia Picanto Review 2011-2016 | A reliable, affordable city car

 Most fixtures and fittings are moulded from hard, shiny plastics, while the pot-bellied dash is populated by basic clocks and dials.
 However, all the switches are big and logically laid out, and the cabin is reasonably well screwed together.

-• Kia used to be known for its budget and rather uninteresting cars before it became a top-10 UK manufacturer, and this transformation is well illustrated by the difference between the first Picanto – built between 2004 and 2007 – and this second-generation model.
+• Kia used to be known for its budget-focused and rather uninteresting cars before it became a top-10 UK manufacturer, and this transformation is well illustrated by the difference between the first Picanto – built between 2004 and 2007 – and this second-generation model.
 In 2006, Kia poached designer Peter Schreyer from Audi, who went on to make its cars much more visually appealing.
 This resulted in a huge increase in popularity and a big rise in residual values.

 • Several special edition models were available with this generation of Picanto, all of which offered styling upgrades and extra equipment.
 They’re rarer than the standard versions, but keep an eye out for White, VR7, Graphite, Equinox, Quantum, and Chilli.

-• If you’re on a budget: The entry-level 1.0-litre three-door car for around fulfils that brief.
+• If you’re on a budget: The entry-level 1.0-litre three-door car fulfils that brief.
 We wouldn’t recommend it, because every other model is better equipped in every way and, given how old this version of the Picanto is, there isn’t a huge price difference between this version and, say, a 2 trim level with a 1.25-litre engine of a similar age.

 • If you want the most equipment: A VR7 special edition model comes with air-con, a leather-trimmed steering wheel, and Bluetooth as standard, while features such as alloy wheels, reversing sensors, electrically adjustable and heated door mirrors, and electric front and rear windows are also included.